Ghost Stories (2020 film)

-Ghost Stories is a 2020 Indian Hindi-language anthology horror film, consisting of four short film segments directed by Karan Johar, Dibakar Banerjee, Zoya Akhtar and Anurag Kashyap.
+Ghost Stories is a 2020 Indian Hindi-language anthology horror film, consisting of four short film segments directed by Karan Johar, Dibakar Banerjee, Zoya Akhtar, and Anurag Kashyap.
 It is co-produced by Ronnie Screwvala and Ashi Dua under their production banner RSVP Movies and Flying Unicorn Entertainment respectively.
-The film features an ensemble cast including Mrunal Thakur, Avinash Tiwary, Janhvi Kapoor, Raghuvir Yadav, Sobhita Dhulipala, Vijay Varma and Pavail Gulati.
+The film features an ensemble cast, including Mrunal Thakur, Avinash Tiwary, Janhvi Kapoor, Raghuvir Yadav, Sobhita Dhulipala, Vijay Varma, and Pavail Gulati.
 It was released on Netflix on January 1, 2020.

-Ghost Stories is the third of three anthology films from Johar, Banerjee, Akhtar and Kashyap, being preceded by Bombay Talkies in 2013 and Lust Stories in 2018, the latter also being released on Netflix.
+Ghost Stories is the third of three anthology films from Johar, Banerjee, Akhtar, and Kashyap.
+It was preceded by Bombay Talkies in 2013 and Lust Stories in 2018, the latter also being released on Netflix.

-Synopsis
+Plot

-Story 1 - directed by Zoya Akhtar
+Zoya Akhtar

-Sameera (Janhvi Kapoor), a young nurse, arrives to take care of an ailing bedridden elderly lady, Mrs. Malik (Surekha Sikri) in a desolate house.
-The former is needy, clutching at a reluctant lover Guddu (Vijay Varma); the latter, a stunner in her time.
+Sameera, a young nurse, arrives to take care of an ailing bedridden elderly lady, Mrs. Malik in a desolate house.
+The former is needy, clutching at a reluctant lover Guddu; the latter, a stunner in her time.
 The lady's son is supposed to be taking care of the old mother for the duration between the change of nurses, but he is not around.
 Mrs. Malik tells Sameera that her son is sleeping in the next room, but no one is there.
-Later, it is revealed that her son never turned up and she died of starvation three days earlier.
-As the camera moves away from Sameera, she stares blankly into the distance with a knowing look in her eyes.
-The viewers are left wondering if the ghost of Mrs Malik has inhabited Sameera's body.
+Later, it is revealed that her son left her alone for five days and she died of starvation three days earlier.
+The camera moves away from a shocked Sameera.